jeremiahsb/abogen/README.md

 - [audiblez](https://github.com/santinic/audiblez): Generate audiobooks from e-books. **(Has CLI and GUI support)**
 - [autiobooks](https://github.com/plusuncold/autiobooks): Automatically convert epubs to audiobooks
 - [pdf-narrator](https://github.com/mateogon/pdf-narrator): Convert your PDFs and EPUBs into audiobooks effortlessly.
+- [epub_to_audiobook](https://github.com/p0n1/epub_to_audiobook): EPUB to audiobook converter, optimized for Audiobookshelf

 ## `Roadmap`
 - [ ] Improve PDF support for better text extraction.
 - [ ] Add chapter metadata for .m4a files using ffmpeg-bin.
 - [ ] Add support for different languages in GUI.
-- [ ] Add voice formula feature that enables mixing different voice models.
+- [ ] Add voice formula feature that enables mixing different voice models. https://github.com/denizsafak/abogen/issues/1
 - [ ] Add support for kokoro-onnx.
+- [ ] Add dark mode.

 ## `Contributing`
 I welcome contributions!
 If you have ideas for new features, improvements, or bug fixes, please fork the repository and submit a pull request.